How to Control Flaws That May Control You

 Suggestion: The way to get out from under the control of these hypocrises is to give up.
 Stop the game of pretending to be someone you are not and regain the freedom to enjoy who you are.

-5. Flaws Which Result From Life’s Wear and Tear
+5. Flaws Resulting From Life’s Wear and Tear

 If you live long enough, you will develop some physical flaws.
 Beauty fades, replacing smooth skin with wrinkles and even skin tones with blemishes.
 Health deteriorates and aches in the joints may cause limps.